-3.4.4.5 Installing the Heat Sink
+3.3.4.5 Installing the Heat Sink

-1. If this is a new heat sink (not one you removed in Section 3.4.4.2), remove the protective film from the Thermal Interface Material (TIM) located on the bottom of the heat sink, if present.

-- 2. Set the heat sink over the processor, lining up the four captive screws with the four posts surrounding the processor.
+- 1. If this is a new heat sink (not the one you removed above), remove the protective film, if present, on the Thermal Interface Material (TIM) located on the bottom of the heat sink. - 2.
+Set the heat sink over the processor, lining up the four captive screws with the four posts surrounding the processor.
 Align the heat sink fins to the front and back of the chassis for correct airflow (front to back).
 Use caution and make sure that cables are not pinched beneath the heat sink.
-(See Figure 21.) - 3.
-Loosely screw in or finger tighten the captive screws on the heat sink corners in a diagonal manner.
-Do no fully tighten one screw before tightening another. - 4.
-Gradually and equally tighten each captive screw until each is firmly tightened.
+(See Figure 18.) - 3.
+Loosely screw in the captive screws on the heat sink corners by tightening one, then the one diagonally opposite, and so on. - 4.
+Gradually and equally tighten each captive screw in diagonal order until each is firmly tightened.
+See Figure 18 for the order. - Caution: The torque spec for these screws is 8 inch-pounds.
+Be careful not to exceed it.